-All non-current physical assets are assessed for indicators of impairment on an annual basis.
+All non-current physical assets carried at cost are assessed for indicators of impairment on an annual basis or, where the asset is measured at fair value, for indicators of a change in fair value/service potential since the last valuation was completed.
+Where indicators of a material change in fair value or service potential since the last valuation arise, the asset is revalued at the reporting date.
 If an indicator of possible impairment exists, CEQ determines the asset's recoverable amount.
 Any amount by which the asset's carrying amount exceeds the recoverable amount is recorded as an impairment loss.